Can't Extend Volume or Extend Volume Not Available in Windows Server 2022? (3 Fixes)

 Windows Server 2022 Can't Extend Volume Solutions [3 Fixes]

-Here are 3 solutions when you're unable to extend a volume on Server 2022, fixing the issue of 'Windows Server 2022 extend volume greyed out' instantly.
+Here are 3 solutions for when you're unable to extend a volume on Server 2022, fixing the issue of 'Windows Server 2022 extend volume greyed out' instantly.

 Solution 1: Creation of Adjoining Unallocated Space (Backup data first if needed)